Michael Condron: Career

-Michael Condron plays Griff Reynolds in Coronation Street.
-He is award-winning actor, born in Toronto, Canada but was raised in Belfast, Northern Ireland.
+Condron was born in Toronto, Canada, and raised in Belfast, Northern Ireland.

-Condron has been active in several stage productions, mainly at the Lyric Theatre, Belfast.
+He has been active in several stage productions, mainly at the Lyric Theatre, Belfast.
 He portrayed Robert McGladdery in the BBC docu-film Last Man Hanging in 2008, and he played the role of Ricky in the BBC One series Number 2s in 2015.
 He appeared in minor roles in feature films such as Keith Lemon: The Film and High-Rise.

 He most notably portrayed Bowen Marsh in season 5 and season 6 of the HBO series Game of Thrones.
 He was nominated for A Screen Actors Guild Award for Best performance in An Ensemble for Game of Thrones in 2016.

-He plays Ben McGregor in the TV comedy series Soft Border Patrol.
+Condron played Ben McGregor in the TV comedy series Soft Border Patrol (2018-2020).
+Since 2022, he has been portraying Griff Reynolds in Coronation Street.